 Wild Cards

-The Find dialog in the Visual FoxPro editor has a tick box labelled 'Use wildcards'.
-You are probably familiar with the '?' and '*' wild cards to match one character or many characters but FoxPro goes further than this.
+[Find dialog in Visual FoxPro] Visual FoxPro 8 has given us better facilities for searching through code.
+The Find dialog in the VFP8 editor has a new tick box labelled 'Use wildcards'.
+You are probably already familiar with using the '?' and '*' wild cards to match one character or many characters but FoxPro 8 now goes further than this.

 Wild Cards